spacetelescope/notebooks/README.md

 ---
 <a id = ch2></a>
 ## Basic Requirements

+While you *can* run most of the notebooks at present on their own, it is **highly recommended that you clone this entire repository**.
+Specifically, *ViewData.ipynb* cannot run at present without both the *Scripts* and *ViewData* subdirectories installed side-by-side.

 You need to be able to run Jupyter Notebooks and install python packages.
 If you don't have Jupyter installed, continue reading, or see the [Jupyter Docs](https://jupyterlab.readthedocs.io/en/stable/getting_started/installation.html) for much more detailed installation instructions.

 If you have `pip` or `conda` installed:
 |`pip`|`conda` (**strongly preferred**)|